Saturday, December 27, 2025

 For the NDX combining the hybrid ETF options plus NDX 3X ETF sentiment with the interest rate effect, (outlook 2 to 4 mns) bearish sentiment shows similar extremes between ETF and options as in late 2020 which resulted in a choppy market until options sentiment rose.
 Note QQQ options are optimal, but are N/A and are included in ETF options.

-Bearish sentiment fell back to a weak Sell.
+Bearish sentiment remains near a weak Sell.

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.